“Happiness is not something ready made. It comes from your own actions.” – Dalai Lama

 Children and teens placed in our specialized, treatment-level foster care homes frequently have multiple placements and often lack a proper bag to transport the little belongings they have.
-By providing an overnight or duffle bag filled with a few items to call their own helps provide a foster child even more care and support during this transition.
+At times, many youth come into our care with only the clothing and shoes they’re wearing.
+By providing an overnight or duffle bag filled with a few items to call their own, you will help a foster child feel cared for and supported during this often difficult and emotional transition.

 - Toiletries-toothbrush, toothbrush holder, toothpaste, shampoo, hairbrush, stick deodorant